All Episodes

 Starts there.

-and The payments were always cash, usually delivered in a movie theater, a restaurant, or Sunset Boulevard, and came in two denominations a hundred bucks for a heads up, that a bad story was coming and considerably more to kill the piece.
+The payments were always cash, usually delivered in a movie theater, a restaurant, or Sunset Boulevard, and came in two denominations: $100 for a heads up, that a bad story was coming, and considerably more to kill the peace.

 Arrangements for a meeting between Bill and a 26-year-old brunette were discussed when the president was to arrive in Dallas for the ceremony.